-An off-handed comment about her financial struggles to academic adviser Jessica Hansen-Moench helped put a plan in motion that allowed Allen to erase her financial burden for now.
+An off-handed comment about her financial struggles to academic advisor Jessica Hansen-Moench helped put a plan in motion that allowed Allen to erase her financial burden for now.
 Hansen-Moench put her in touch with Mary Ullestad-Heneke, College of Liberal Arts and Sciences undergraduate scholarship coordinator, who informed Allen about the LAS Success Grant.

 Paying it forward

 The LAS Success Grant program was established in 2017 following a generous donation from an alumnus.
 Since then, additional alumni and friends of the college have contributed to the fund.
 In addition to providing students with much-needed emergency funds, the program provides personalized guidance, financial planning and resource referrals to help students get back on solid financial footing.

 “To date, we have awarded over $145,000 in grants to nearly 150 students,” said Kent Kerby, assistant dean for student success and adjunct professor of genetics, development and cell biology, who, along with Ullestad-Heneke, also serves as a LAS Success Grant program administrator.
 “The number of students awarded increased from 56 students receiving $53,000 in the 2018-19 academic year, to 70 students receiving $81,000 in 2019-20.”

 Ullestad-Heneke said there was an uptick in the number of student requests this spring as a result of COVID-19, primarily due to food insecurity.